54: No Such Thing As Domesticated Furniture

 I assume he was talking about like

-propagation bias or so the propagation bias is a major problem in scientific studies, isn't it?
+So the publication bias is a major problem in scientific studies, isn't it?

 Nothing has been achieved here.

-And there's also a guy called Mark Schreim at Harvard who wanted to to see how easy it would be to get something published.
+And there was also a guy called Mark Schreim at Harvard who wanted to see how easy it would be to get something published.

 And so he published an article and he made one up using randomtextgenerator.com.